Tjhewett/Senior-Capstone/README.md

 ### `npm start`

-Runs the app.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The code contains components that swap out in and out of a single html page when choosing different Routes.\
+The code contains components that swap in and out of a single html page when choosing different Routes.

-imports: React, UseEffect, UseState, ReactDOM, Link, Route, Routes, BrowserRouter. to install imports, run npm install ...
+imports: React, UseEffect, UseState, ReactDOM, Link, Route, Routes, BrowserRouter.

+to install imports, run npm install ...

 ## How to Run the Flask code

-Make sure that you have Python 3.12.0 & sql3 installed.\
-Code can be found in the BackEnd Folder.\
+Make sure that you have Python 3.12.0 & sql3 installed.
+Code can be found in the BackEnd Folder.

-Open the file in VS code or another IDE and run it.\
+Open the file in VS code or another IDE and run it.

-This must be run alongside the React App so the endpoints on the backend can be met.\
+This must be run alongside the React App so the endpoints on the backend can be met.

-imports: Flask, jsonify, request, requests, BeautifulSoup, SQLAlchem, CORS.\
+imports: Flask, jsonify, request, requests, BeautifulSoup, SQLAlchem, CORS.

 to install imports, run pip install ...

 ## Prototype Progression

 Users can view stats on the stat page and create an account on the sign-up page.
-They can also navigate between the other pages.\
+They can also navigate between the other pages.

 Stats are fetched from the database in Flask and accounts are posted to the database when an account hasn't been created.
 - User Profiles: 25%
 - Betting styles: 10%